Trump Administration Regulatory Litigation Tracker

 - Emergency Motion to Stay Underlying Order Pending Appeal filed Mar.
 6, 2025; Letter Response in Opposition to Administrative Stay filed on Mar.
 6, 2025; Reply filed Mar.
 12, 2025

-- Emergency Motion to Stay Pending Request for Hearing En Banc filed by Harris Mar.
+- Emergency Motion to Stay Pending Request for Hearing En Banc filed by Harris on Mar.
 29, 2025

 - Storch v.
 Hegseth, No. 25-415 (D.D.C.)